antono91/advent-of-code-2018/README.md

 # advent-of-code-2018
-Advent of Code 2018 Puzzels
+Here is my attempt to the Advent of Code 2018 Challenges